Insecticidal (film): Release

 Insecticidal was released on DVD by Hart Sharp Video on June 20, 2006.
 Hart Video later re-released the film as a part of a 4-disk Gore Pack Box Set.

 Reception

-Felix Vasquez from Cinema Crazed.com gave the film a mostly positive review, commending the film's strong performances, writing, "Jeffery Lando’s monster mash is firmly entrenched in the schlock arena, it’s a guiltless and shameless piece of exploitation that is so based around the sexy female cast, even the bugs want to strip them naked and mount them."
+Felix Vasquez Jr. of Cinema Crazed gave Insecticidal a mostly positive review, commending the film's strong performances and embracing its exploitation film roots, writing, "Jeffery Lando’s monster mash is firmly entrenched in the schlock arena.
+It’s a guiltless and shameless piece of exploitation that is so based around the sexy female cast, even the bugs want to strip them naked and mount them."
 Popcorn Pictures awarded the film a score of 6/10, writing, "A guilty pleasure if there was one, Insecticidal is the silly tonic fans need to down after they’ve sat through the never-ending dreck that the Sci-Fi Channel has been churning out lately.
 Now who wants to fund me a couple of grand to make Babes Versus Bugs?"